didiren/RNA-seq-differential_expression/README.md

 #All txt file should be moved to a new foler that will be set as the working directory for running the R script, DESeq2.R (attached here too).

-#You can run the R scirpt in LINUX without R studio by using the command:
+#You can run the R scirpt in LINUX without R studio by using the command:Rscript DESeq.R

-# Rscript DESeq.R

 #Or you can download DESeq.R file and open it to run in R studio.